01 of 08

-Point Lobos is fundamentally a nature preserve and the main reason people go there is for the views.
-If you hike every trail in the park (and you may be tempted to do just that), you'll cover a little more than 8 miles and with all the stops for gawking and enjoying the surroundings, it will take 6 hours or more to... do it.
-We can think of few better ways to spend a day.
+Point Lobos is a nature preserve.
+People go there mainly for the views.
+And for hiking.
+If you walked every trail in the park (and you may be tempted to do just that), you would cover a little more than 8 miles.
+With inevitable stops for gawking and enjoying the surroundings, it would take 6 hours or more to do it.
+There are few better ways to spend a day.

 If you're inclined toward less walking, you'll find plenty of trails that are less than a mile long, each one taking a leisurely half-hour stroll to complete.
-Our favorite is the Cypress Grove Trail, which offers a chance to see a little bit of everything.
+To do it all in one, the Cypress Grove Trail offers a chance to see a... little bit of everything.

 If you know a little Spanish, you may recognize "Lobos" in the place name, which means wolves.
-In fact, the Spanish called California sea lions "sea wolves" because of the sound of their barks, so Point Lobos was originally called "Point of the Sea Wolves."
+In fact, the wolves in question aren't the canine kind.
+The Spanish called California sea lions "sea wolves" because of the sound of their barks, so Point Lobos means "Point of the Sea Wolves."

 Point Lobos Tips

 - You'll find restrooms at Point Lobos, but no concessions.
-If you plan to be there long enough to get hungry, bring your own food.
+If you plan to be there long enough to get hungry, bring food.

-- Point Lobos is a nature preserve and activities you might enjoy elsewhere along the coast, such as Frisbee play, volleyball and kite flying are not allowed.
+- Point Lobos is a nature preserve, not a playground.
+Activities you might enjoy elsewhere along the coast, such as Frisbee play, volleyball and kite flying are not allowed.

 Diving at Point Lobos

-Half of the reserve is under the water, making it a popular spot for scuba diving and snorkeling.
+Half of the Point Lobos reserve is under the water, making it a favorite spot for scuba diving and snorkeling.
 Diving is permitted only at Whalers and Bluefish Coves.
 You can get permission to dive when you enter, but you'll need reservations, especially for weekends and holidays.
-Everything you need to know about diving at Point Lobos is here, including an online reservation form.
+Find out about diving at Point Lobos, including an online reservation form.

-There is an entrance fee for the park unless you park along the highway and walk in.
-Do your part and pay to get in if there's room - don't be THAT person, who always takes and never pays.
+There is an entrance fee for the park, or you can park along the highway and walk in without paying.
+Don't be THAT person, who always takes and never pays.
+Do your part and pay to get in if there's room.
 Allow at least an hour, but you could easily be there all day.